Drugs and Athletes: Why Do Athletes Use Drugs?

 It’s not uncommon for people living the rich and famous lifestyle to get caught up in the party atmosphere.
 Many people who abuse drugs as adults started the habit in their teen years or even childhood.
 While occasional drug use or experimentation with drugs may seem harmless, this is how addiction often begins.
 So, while a professional athlete may be out trying cocaine for the first time after a big win, they could find themselves addicted to the substance and suffering later on.

-Some athletes who have used drugs recreationally include:2,3
+Some athletes who have used drugs recreationally include:3

 There are many reasons why athletes use drugs, but substance abuse in any situation often leads to addiction and health complications.

 If you or someone you love also struggles with drug abuse, you are not alone.
 There is hope.
-Call Banyan Chicago today at 888-280-4763 to speak to a team member about our substance abuse treatment programs in Naperville.
+Call Banyan Treatment Centers Chicago today at 888-280-4763 to speak to a team member about our Illinois rehab facilities and the addiction recovery programs we offer.